Criminal and Civil Forfeiture Defense in Drug Cases

 Secure Legal Counsel

 Whether your property has been the subject of a criminal or civil forfeiture, defenses to the government’s action exist and there may be ways to recover your property under the law.
 For immediate assistance, call 502-582-2020 today to schedule an initial confidential consultation with Criminal Defense lawyer William M. Butler, Jr., to discuss what options are available to you.
-Or you may contact him via email to schedule your initial confidential consultation.
+Or you may contact him via email or text to schedule your initial confidential consultation.
 For more information, please see our Case Results and Testimonials.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.